 If you had $700,000,000,000, were traveling in space and it cost you $1 a mile, you’d only have spent a little over half your money by the time you got to Pluto (I still think of it as a planet no matter what they say).

 A big number right?
 And a shame.
-Because no one’s going to jail for putting us into a situation where we even have to be talking about $700,000,000,000.
+Because no one’s going to jail for putting us into that situation where we even have to be talking about $700,000,000,000.
 There are and will be some folks who will walk away (slink away?) and keep all the zeros in their bank accounts.
 Even though those bank accounts hold some of your money.